mklan/dotfiles/README.md

 Configuration of my arch system running xfce4 as desktop manager and i3 as window manager

 > __Warning!__ This repository is currently in an early pre-alpha state.
-The configuration is not easy to setup, due to the many packages which must be installed.
+The configuration is not yet easy to setup

 ## Utilized packages / applications / tools